isomerpages/moe-taonan/_ccas/社团与协会 Clubs & Societies/自然科学 Physical Science.md

 ---
 <p><strong>Objective:</strong>&nbsp;To promote the learning of science in
 a fun and interesting way.</p>
-<p>Our school Science Club focusses on enriching the science curriculum through
+<p>Our school<strong> Physical Science CCA</strong> focusses on enriching
-specialised training workshops and activities.
+the science curriculum through specialised training workshops and activities.
 Physical science and life science workshops are conducted for every level and they provide our students with the necessary exposure to real life applications of science.</p>
 <p><strong><u>2025</u></strong>
 </p>
 <table style="minWidth: 75px">